jacheung/jacheung.github.io/_posts/2020-04-27-defining-phd.md

 tags: [phd]
 comments: true
 ---
-I hold fast to what the director of the NIH, Francis Collins, shared to us young researchers before I set off for graduate school at USC:
+I hold fast to what the director of the National Institute of Health, Francis Collins, shared to us young researchers before we set off for graduate school:
 > "A doctoral degree is a degree in critical thinking.
 It is not a degree limited to the field you are studying.
 Take steps to cultivate an environment and rhythms where you'll love learning and grow in your craft."
-- Francis Collins
+-Francis Collins

 On April 20th, 2020 I successfully defended my thesis, “The Behavioral and Neural Bases of Tactile Object Localization”.
 As I look back, I feel lucky and grateful to have had a wonderfully productive Ph.D. experience.
 Though a young lab, Hires laboratory established 2014, the questions we’re answering, the tools we’re using, and the discoveries we have made lead to me believe that we are in the top 95th percentile of all neuroscience labs.
 During my time from 2015 to 2020, I have authorship in 4 high-impact research articles.
 As I look back, I attribute this productivity to the environment I was placed in and cultivating healthy rhythms early.
 Here are a couple of those: